Tile Setters and Asbestos Exposure

 Tile setters are skilled professionals who compile tiles to create intricate designs in buildings, homes and other structures.
-In the United States, there were approximately 58,700 professional tile setters in 2010, most of whom worked for flooring companies or contractors.

 Most tiles installed before 1980 contained some form of asbestos.
 Many other products used by tile setters also contained asbestos.
 Some of these products include: